 Our new and innovative Acting MFA trains future generations of internationally renowned performers and teachers.

 Delivered by Guildford School of Acting (GSA), one of the most highly regarded theatre schools in the UK, this course will provide you with acclaimed actor training alongside a sterling reputation and excellent industry links.

 What you will study

 Our innovative Acting MFA builds on the success of GSA’s current postgraduate course by extending the intensive training currently offered on our one-year Acting MA.

 Our Acting MFA is highly selective and intensive.
-You’ll train over two years, taking classes in acting for stage and screen, voice, movement and professional development, exploring a wide range of theatre traditions and performance styles in rehearsal projects and public productions, and participating in professional development events and masterclasses.
+You’ll train over two years, taking classes in acting for stage and screen, voice, and movement, exploring a wide range of theatre traditions and performance styles in rehearsal projects and public productions, and participating in professional development events and masterclasses.
 The second year of the programme includes mentored opportunities for students to develop their own teaching practice and creative work.

 This unique course is led by expert teachers with extensive first-hand experience in the professional theatre sector in both the UK and internationally.